rashpile/pako-mermaid-ui/.github/README.md

 3. **Review changes** in pull request
 4. **Merge to main** to activate

-### Adding New Registries
+### Adding Additional Registries

-Add additional registry steps in workflows:
+To publish to other registries, add additional login and push steps:
 ```yaml
 - name: Login to additional registry
   uses: docker/login-action@v3